troop834/sanramonscouts.org/content/recruiting-events.md

 ## Regular Meetings

 You are always welcome to check out our regular troop meetings from 7:00-8:30 PM on Tuesdays.
 Just be sure to email and let us know when you'd like to come!
 Some meetings/events are **_not_** held at the Shack so please do contact us before coming out so that we can let you know if we will be there.
-Your parents are welcome to visit as well!
+Your parents should visit as well!

 ## Adult Required